Gorilla groups Habituated for trekking in Uganda.

 Bweza family also has got 12 members.
 It was initially part of the larger Nshongi family back when it had just been habituated.
 When it detached, it formed its group under Kakono as the dominant male.
 Bweza family prefers to forage from around local community land.
 The vegetation is a bit disturbed than going deep in the forest where vegetation is intact.
 Bweza family is composed of 2 silverbacks; there are 4 black back males, 3 adult females and 1 sub-adult as well as 2 infant.

 Kahungye was habituated in 2008 with originally 29 members.
 Because of having 3 grown up alpha males, the group was affected by continuous intra-male rivalry.
 Thus they ended up splitting into 2 in 2012.
 Therefore creating Busingye family.
 From 29 members, today Kahungye gorilla family has about 17 members only.
 It has 3 silverbacks with a leader called Rumanzi.
 The group also has 3 black back males, 3 adult females and 3 sub-adult, there are 3 juveniles and also 2 infants.

 The Busingye gorilla family was part of Kahungye family.
 They later split into 2 creating Busingye, each got its own alpha.
 Name after the alpha male Busingye, the group if composed on 9 members.
 This includes 1 alpha, 3 adult females, there is 1 juvenile and also 4 infants.

-This family usually foraging within Bwindi forest’s deeper areas and they rarely comes out and seen around the edges of the park.
+Busing family usually forages within Bwindi forest’s deeper areas.
+This group rarely comes out and is ally seen around the edges of the park.

 Gorilla families in Nkuringo sector of Bwindi.